St Robert’s Church, Epiphany Thank You Evening

 To find out more speak to Shirley Paynes.

-There will shortly be a ‘restricted access’ area on the website for PCC members to view and comment on documents and other issues in between meetings, as well as receiving relevant briefings and other information….so if you are a PCC member – watch this space!
-In due course you will be sent further details of how to log in to this area.
+There is a ‘restricted access’ area on the website for PCC members to view and comment on documents and other issues in between meetings, as well as receiving relevant briefings and other information….so if you are a PCC member – watch this space!
+You have been given instructions on how to access this area – if you have forgotten, contact Iain Ward-Campbell (email@example.com)

 Isobel Goodall is keen to expand the pool of people prepared to read or lead intercessions at the main Sunday services.
 If this idea appeals to you, please contact her firstname.lastname@example.org to get more information